seaflux logo

 • Personalized Learning: Skills gaps → custom curricula and practice projects.

-7) Legal undefined Compliance
+7) Legal & Compliance

 • Clause Extraction: Contracts summarized, risks flagged with references.